A Letter from a Patient

 c.
 The hospital staff were concerned with the requirements of the sick child.
 False

 d.
 The staff of the hospital shared their personal feelings with the writer.
-True
+False

 e.
 The chart was unclear about the patient's gender.
 True

 f.
 The author took the mistakes of the health workers normally.
-True
+False

 g.
 The writer seems to be more sincere in her duty than the hospital staff.
-False
+True

 C. Answer the following questions.